felixrichnau/main-project/README.md

 A simple file-searching solution.
 It loads in the files of specified directory and then searches those files for the words user specified.

-Since it's a rather simple solution, a word is just everything seperated by space, so
+Since it's a rather simple solution, a word is just everything separated by space, so
 ```
 "hello world"
 ```